artefactual/archivematica/SECURITY.md

 Any information you share with the Archivematica development team as a part of this process will be kept confidential within the team.
-If we determine that the vulnerability is located upstream in one of the libraries or dependencies that Archivevmatiac uses, we may need to share some information about the report with the dependency’s core team - in this case, we will notify you before proceeding.
+If we determine that the vulnerability is located upstream in one of the libraries or dependencies that Archivematica uses, we may need to share some information about the report with the dependency’s core team - in this case, we will notify you before proceeding.

 If the vulnerability is first reported by you, we will credit you with the